DavidSchineis/Lennard-Jones-Simulator/README.md

 # LJ-Simulator
->A 2D Lennard-Jones potential simulator implemented in Python.
+>A 2D Lennard-Jones potential simulator implemented in Python to demonstrate a fundamental principle of molecular physics where interactions between particles can be approximated based off of distance.

 ## Features